JusticeRage/ApkTrack/README.md

 ### Download
 A precompiled version of the application can be found here: [ApkTrack 1.0a](http://kwiatkowski.fr/apktrack/ApkTrack.apk).
 If you want to help me test ApkTrack, feel free to use the [beta version](http://kwiatkowski.fr/apktrack/ApkTrack_beta.apk).
 More features are implemented, but bugs may occur!
-Be sure to report theù!
+Be sure to report them!

 ### Donations
 ApkTrack is completely free, and I don't expect any kind of compensation for using this application.
 I do like Bitcoins though, so if you want to send some my way, here's an address you can use: ```19wFVDUWhrjRe3rPCsokhcf1w9Stj3Sr6K```